runyanjake/agents/claude/commands/recipes/research-recipe.md

 User Request: $AGRUMENTS

 ## Steps
-1. Read the data on the page passed in as the first argument.
-2. Identify the ingredients list, cooking steps list, and any special instructions from the recipe.
+1. Read the data on the page passed in as the first argument and identify the ingredients list, cooking steps list, and any special instructions from the recipe.
-3. Create a new file named after the recipe.
+2. Create a new file named after the recipe.
 Use kebab case for the naming.
-Use the template at `.claude/commands/recipes/templates/recipe-template.md`
+Use the template at `~/.claude/commands/recipes/templates/recipe-template.md`.